JonathanWilbur/mueller-report/volume1.md

 ###### I. Sater's Overtures To Cohen To Travel To Russia

-The late January communication was neither the first nor the last time that Cohen contemplated visiting Russia in pursuit of the Trump Moscow project. beginning in late 2015, Sater repeatedly tried to arrange for Cohen and candidate Trump, as representatives of the Trump organization, to travel to Russia to meet with Russian government officials and possible financing partners.
+The late January communication was neither the first nor the last time that Cohen contemplated visiting Russia in pursuit of the Trump Moscow project.
+Beginning in late 2015, Sater repeatedly tried to arrange for Cohen and candidate Trump, as representatives of the Trump organization, to travel to Russia to meet with Russian government officials and possible financing partners.
 In December 2015, Sater sent Cohen a number of emails about logistics for traveling to Russia for meetings.
 358 On December 19, 2015, Sater wrote:

 > Please call me I have Evgeney \[Dvoskin\] on the other line. \[359\] He needs a copy of your
-> and Donald's passports they need a scan of every page of the passports. invitations &
+> and Donald's passports they need a scan of every page of the passports.
+Invitations &
 > Visas will be issued this week by VTB Bank to discuss financing for Trump Tower
-> Moscow. politically neither Putins office nor ministry of foreign affairs cannot issue
+> Moscow.
+Politically neither Putins office nor ministry of foreign affairs cannot issue
 > invite, so they are inviting commercially/ business.
 VTB is Russia's 2 biggest bank and
 > VTB Bank CEO Andrey Kostin, will be at all meetings with Putin so that it is a business
 > meeting not political.
 We will be invited to Russian consulate this week to receive invite